Part 7: Anorak Sunday

 To read a page tap on it, then tap on it again in the new window that opens

 Our anorak friends also paid a visit to the home of Robbie Dale during which Barrie conducted the following interview…

 WESTSIDE GO OFFSIDE

-Westside Radio had turned back on for one final programme so that they could explain the situation to their listeners and say goodbye.
+Westside Radio had turned back on for the afternoon so that they could explain the situation to their listeners and say goodbye before switching off.

 TALKING ALL OVER DUBLIN